How the “Historical Rates” Judgment Affects You

 “It is declared that, upon transfer of a property, a new owner is not liable for debts arising before transfer from the charge upon the property …” (Constitutional Court Order)

 In a major victory for property owners, a 2016 High Court decision held that procedure to be unconstitutional.
-And whilst the Constitutional Court had now on appeal said that there was nothing unconstitutional about the legislation in question, it also confirmed that municipalities cannot use it to collect pre-transfer municipal debts from the new owner.
+And whilst the Constitutional Court on appeal said there was actually nothing unconstitutional about the legislation in question, it also confirmed that municipalities cannot use it to collect pre-transfer municipal debts from the new owner.

 So how does that decision from our highest court affect you?